jazzfan2/worddiff/README.md

 - GREEN text is ABSENT in the 1st file and PRESENT THERE in the 2nd file;
 - BLACK text (i.e. without color-marking) is PRESENT THERE in both files.

-worddiff2.sh is similar to worddiff.sh, with following difference:
+worddiff2.sh is similar to worddiff.sh, but does MULTIPLE comparing, as follows:
-- It acts on two DIRECTORIES of text files, by comparing each pair of corresponding text files common to both directories;
+- It acts on two DIRECTORIES of text files, by comparing each pair of text files common (by number) to both directories;
-- It creates/updates a './diff/' directory containing difference-files for each pair of compared text files;
+- It stores all resulting files into a difference-directory;
 - As an alternative for .html-output, it can also provide .pdf-output as an option.

 # How to use worddiff.sh and worddiff.sh: